-When thinking of marijuana concentrates like hash and dabs, visions of exploding makeshift labs, piles of charred butane cannisters and burn wounds may come to mind for some.
+When thinking of marijuana concentrates like hash, dabs and shatter, visions of exploding makeshift labs, piles of charred butane cannisters and burn wounds may come to mind for some.

 For others, cannabis concentrates represent a diverse subculture within the marijuana community that can provide medical benefits to patients that can’t be obtained through smoking flowers or eating certain edibles.